jjjjjj66/test/README.md

 # Mini Profile Test
-The mini project for self-introduction.
+The bones of mini project for self-introduction.

 ## Overview
-Explain what your project does and its purpose.
+Made to learn how to make a simple website.

 ## Features
 - Key feature 1